Defining Your Unique Writing Style & Voice

 Do you know what makes you unique as a writer?

-Defining your personal writing style and voice can help you grow comfortable and confident in your work.
-But how do you push back against the growing tide to build that sense of identity and assurance?
-Grab a cuppa and settle in, writer.
-It’s time we had a chat!
+Defining your personal writing voice and style can help you grow comfortable and confident in your work.
+But how do you hold fast against the growing tide to build that sense of identity and assurance?
+Let’s dive in deep together!

 It’s important to note that both voice and style are fluid in nature.
 Just as your identity in life can change over time, so too will what makes your writing unique.
 For some, this evolution may be radical.
 For others, a mere refining.
 No matter the case, allowing for flexibility in the development of your voice and style is key to growing comfortable in them both.

-* Note: Your personal writing voice, though potentially similar, is not the same as your narrator’s voice.
+* Note: Your personal writing voice is not the same as your narrator’s voice.
 For more information on developing your characters’ voices, give this article a read instead.